-What Attorneys Should Send Before Requesting a Business Valuation
+What to Gather Before a Business Valuation Begins

 Engaging a valuation expert without first organizing the financial record set is one of the most common — and costly — mistakes in litigation support.
 The completeness and reliability of records directly affects the defensibility of the resulting opinion.
 Before contacting our business valuation team, counsel should gather and transmit the following: